Dava Newman

-Dava J. Newman (born 1964) is an American aerospace engineer.
-She is the director of the MIT Media Lab and a former deputy administrator of NASA.
+Dava Jean Newman (born 1964) is an American aerospace engineer.
+She is the former director of the MIT Media Lab and a former deputy administrator of NASA.
 Newman is the Apollo Program Professor of Aeronautics and Astronautics and Engineering Systems at the Massachusetts Institute of Technology.
 She has been a faculty member in the department of Aeronautics and Astronautics and MIT's School of Engineering since 1993.

 Newman earned her PhD in aerospace biomedical engineering, and Master of Science degrees in aerospace engineering and technology and policy all from MIT, and her Bachelor of Science degree in aerospace engineering from the University of Notre Dame.
 She is a member of the faculty at the Harvard–MIT Program in Health Sciences and Technology and a MacVicar Faculty Fellow.
 She formerly directed the Technology and Policy Program at MIT (2003–2015) and the MIT Portugal Program since 2011.

 Research

 Newman's research expertise is in aerospace biomedical engineering, investigating human performance in varying gravity environments.
 Newman was the principal investigator on four spaceflight missions.
-The Space Shuttle Dynamic Load Sensors (DLS) experiment measured astronaut-induced disturbances of the microgravity environment on mission STS-62.
+The Space Shuttle Dynamic Load Sensors (DLS) experiment measured astronaut-induced disturbances of the microgravity environment on the STS-62 mission.
 The Enhanced Dynamic Load Sensors experiment flew on board the Mir Space Station from 1996–1998.
 Newman was a Co-Investigator on the Mental Workload and Performance Experiment (MWPE) that flew on STS-42 to measure astronaut mental workload and fine motor control in microgravity.
 She also developed the MICR0-G space flight experiment to provide a sensor suite and study human adaptation in extreme environments.
 She was the MIT Principal Investigator on the Gravity Loading Countermeasure Suit, or Skinsuit, which flew the International Space Station as an ESA technology demonstration from 2015 to 2017.

 Newman has promoted the development of space activity suits, namely the Bio-Suit, which provides pressure through compression directly on the skin via the suit's textile weave, patterning, and advanced materials rather than with pressurized gas.
 The suit is designed to help astronauts move around more easily than gas-filled suits allow.
-These spacesuit technologies are now being applied to "soft suits" to study and enhance locomotion on Earth.
+These spacesuit technologies are applied to "soft suits" to study and enhance locomotion on Earth including addressing problems with medical mobility and rehabilitation.
 Newman is the author of Interactive Aerospace Engineering and Design, an introductory engineering textbook, has published more than 300 papers in journals and refereed conferences, and holds numerous compression technology patents.